carj/pyPreservica/docs/index.rst

    .. py:method:: security_tag_async(entity, new_tag)

     Change the security tag of an asset or folder
-    All the children of the folder will have their tag updated.
     This is a non blocking call which returns immediately.

     :param Entity entity: The entity (asset, folder) to be updated